immutable/ts-immutable-sdk/README.md

 > **Warning**
 > Please make sure your sdk still works properly after the step above.
 Because extra headers may make your request invalid in the infrastructure you use. e.g. cloudfront.

-#### Client app id usage data
+#### Publishable API key usage data
-Client app id usage together with the relevant org id, project id and environment id will be available in segement under event source `Onboarding - API - ${Dev|Sandbox|Prod}`.
+Publishable API key usage together with the relevant org id, project id and environment id will be available in segement under event source `Onboarding - API - ${Dev|Sandbox|Prod}`.
 You can set up event destination (data lake/looker) together with appropriate filters to surface endpoint usages called by your sdk per customer/project/environment.

 ### Linting